Azure/AKS-Landing-Zone-Accelerator/Scenarios/CosmosDB-nosql-Resiliency/README.md

 ## Add geo replication for your Cosmos DB

-Now that our application is running in two different regions, it wont help if the regon where Cosmos DB is deployed goes down.
-To counter that, we will enable geo replications on Cosmos DB.
+Now that our application is running in two different regions, it wont help if the region where Cosmos DB is deployed goes down.
+To counter that, we will enable Geo replications on Cosmos DB.

 1. Go on your portal and click on your Cosmos DB
 1. Click on Settings -> **Replicate data globally**